luisfernandodass/challenge-chart-plot/README.md

 # Host

-If you want to access this quickly, use: https://chartplot.netlify.app/, so click on the button "Generate Chart"
+1 - If you want to access this quickly, use: https://chartplot.netlify.app/ 2 - Put the following e-mail: luisfernandodass@gmail.com and enter.
+3 - Click on the button "Generate Chart"

 # Tools